 Q: OK.
 This role seems like a mix between venture capital and investment banking, but what’s the culture like?

 A: Overall, it’s more like venture capital because teams are small – often fewer than ten people – and Analysts often speak directly with MDs, senior team members, and clients.

-There isn’t necessarily a clear hierarchy, and junior-level team members can easily source deals.
+There isn’t necessarily a clear hierarchy as there is in the traditional investment banking career path, and junior-level team members can easily source deals.

 The work hours depend on the number of active deals, but the average day is about 10-15 hours, and weekend work is common as well, particular when last-minute Monday morning meetings come up.